-View your current flow diagram and double-click on the preparedssddecleanedaddress script.
-Under the actions menu in the top right, select Copy.
-For the input dataset, select dssddecleanedhomephone, and for the output dataset create a new output dataset named dssddecleanedworkaddress.
+View your current flow diagram and double-click on the script you created during the home address step.
+Under the actions menu in the top right, select Copy, and be sure to select the right input dataset and name the output:

 Now we have a complete copy of all the work we did for the home address.
-All that is left is to update all of the column names to apply our transformations to the work columns.
+All that's left to do is to update all of the column names to apply our transformations to the work columns.

-To clean up the work phone, do the same thing, however, this time, use the dataset you just created as the input and create a new preparation script to operate on the preparedssddecleanedwork_address dataset.
+To clean up the work phone, do the same thing; however, this time, use the dataset you just created as the input, and create a new preparation script to operate on the cleaned work address dataset.
 In that recipe, we'll do the following:

 Only one more step to go!
 Let's clean up the account created on field.

-Do that by going back to the flow view, selecting the dssddecleanedworkphone dataset, and click on the Prepare icon on the right side menu.
+Do that by going back to the flow view, selecting the cleaned work phone dataset and click on the Prepare icon on the right side menu.
 Name this final, cleaned dataset account_data.

 Once you're on the Script page, scroll over so you can see the account created on field.
 Click on the column header, and from the drop down, click Parse date... in the Script section.
-This will cause DSS to automatically determine the date formats.
+This will cause Dataiku to automatically determine the date formats:

 And we're done!

 Phew!
 It took me longer to write this post than to perform the work.
-That's because Data Science Studio makes it easy to create data pipelines, especially for preparing data.
+That's because Dataiku makes it easy to create data pipelines, especially for preparing data.